keenhenry/keenhenry.github.io/_posts/2026-04-01-python-sqlite-fts5.md

 visible in the database.
 However, after adding some recipes via the UI of the application, `recipe_fts` table is empty, what's going on?

+The simple test above assured me that my application can use the FTS feature directly.
+The FTS5 table `recipe_fts` is visible in the database.
+However, after adding some recipes via the UI, the `recipe_fts` table is empty.
+What's going on?

 ### First Bug

 Okay, let's take a step back.
-Let's make sure I can add data into FTS table with my existing code in the **in-memory** SQLite database first.
-By extending the testing code above, I've got the following:
+Let's make sure I can add data into the FTS table with my existing code in the **in-memory** SQLite database first.
+By extending the testing code above, I got the following:

 ```python
 if __name__ == '__main__':